This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in the Czech Republic.

 • it is provided for a consideration.

-There are three rates of VAT that are applied to goods and services in the Czech Republic; the standard rate and two reduced rates.
+There are two rates of VAT that are applied to goods and services in the Czech Republic; the standard rate and a reduced rate.
 In addition, some goods and services are exempted from the tax.
+Especially to books, booklets and e-books where advertising does not exceed 50 % of the content special 0% rate applies.

 Businesses that make exempt supplies with no right to the VAT claim are unable to claim all or a part of the input tax that they incur, so the VAT paid to suppliers will be a ‘real’ cost.